Andrés Fresenga: Canadian

 In 2016, Fresenga returned to Uruguay and signed with Uruguayan Segunda División club Canadian S.C.

 Cerro Largo

 In 2017, Fresenga signed with Cerro Largo.
 He made his debut on 4 June 2017 against Cerrito.

 Loan to Suchitepéquez

 In June 2017, Fresenga joined Guatemalan Liga Nacional side Suchitepéquez on loan.

 International career

 Fresenga is eligible to represent either Canada or Uruguay internationally.

 Fresenga made his international debut for Canada as part of the youth squad which competed at the 2011 CONCACAF U-20 Championship in Guatemala.
 He was also part of the squad that finished 4th during the 2012 CONCACAF Men's Olympic Qualifying Tournament.

-Fresenga was invited to the final training camp of 2013 and first training camp of 2014 for the senior Canadian national team in the United States and Spain respectively.
+Fresenga was invited to the final training camp of 2013 and first training camp of 2014 for the Canada national team in the United States and Spain respectively.
 On June 6, 2017 Fresenga was named to Canada's 40-man provisional squad for the 2017 CONCACAF Gold Cup.